 Just hoping that refinancing will save you money isn’t going to cut it.
 Refinancing your home should be a strategic move based on current market factors and your own unique situation.
 Defining your goal at the outset will help guide your decision-making and ultimately lead to better results.

 Review Your Credit History

-Your credit score will impact the type of mortgage you get and your interest rate, so it’s important to know where you stand.
+Your credit score impacts the type of mortgage and interest rate you get, so it’s important to know your score.
 Many banks and credit card companies offer free credit score checks, and every American is entitled to one free credit report per year from each of the three major credit reporting bureaus: Equifax, Experian and TransUnion.
-Although these reports do not contain your credit score, you should still request one and review it to make sure there are no errors that could be bringing down your credit score.
+Although these reports do not contain your credit score, you should still request one and review it to make sure there are no errors.
+If there are errors, or items you were unaware of, these could be bringing down your credit score.

 Know Your Equity and Home Value

 Understanding exactly where you stand on your current mortgage will play a big role in your refinancing.
 Lenders will often make decisions based on the debt-to-value ratio of your home and how much equity you have.
 Some lenders will not refinance a mortgage where the home owner has less than 5% equity.
-If you have less than 20% equity, you’ll likely receive a higher interest rate, have to pay more costly fees and be forced to buy mortgage insurance.
+If you have less than 20% equity, you’ll likely receive a higher interest rate.
+You’ll also have to pay more costly fees and have to buy mortgage insurance.
 You can see the balance of your loan on your mortgage statements, and you can try to determine your home’s value by using online real estate resources to compare your home to similar homes in your area.

 Compare Rates and Costs